 According to music encyclopedias (The New Grove, MGG) and biographical standard works on Austrian musicians (ÖBL, ÖML), the legendary violinist Ignaz Schuppanzigh was born on 20 November 1776.
 The origin of this incorrect date is shrouded in mystery.
 Wurzbach only gives Schuppanzigh's year of birth and it seems that Hans Jancik, who published this date in the old MGG (vol. 12, col. 327), either copied it from Frimmel's 1926 Beethoven-Handbuch or made it up, misinterpreting the sources on the Hofmusikkapelle in Vienna's Haus-, Hof- und Staatsarchiv.
 Documents in the estate of Hermann Ullrich (A-Wn, F67) show that, while doing research for his article "Ignaz Schuppanzigh (1776-1830).
 Beethovens Freund und Geiger.
 Eine Studie" (Vienna 1973), Ullrich even copied Schuppanzigh's marriage entry at St. Stephen's parish which contains the violinist's correct date of birth.
-Ullrich however also noted down two wrong dates of birth: 20 November and even 10 November 1776.
-In 1997 Clemens Hellsberg, violinist and member of the VPO, submitted a dissertation titled Ignaz Schuppanzigh (1776-1831).
+Ullrich, however, also noted down two wrong dates of birth: 20 November and even 10 November 1776.
+In 1997, Clemens Hellsberg, violinist and member of the VPO, submitted a dissertation titled Ignaz Schuppanzigh (1776-1831).
 Leben und Wirken.
 Hellsberg gave tomus and folio number of Schuppanzigh's baptismal entry and referred to one of Schuppanzigh's birth certificates that he must have seen.
 But he obviously misread the baptismal entry, refused to accept the facts and described the date on the birth certificate as "obviously erroneous".
-Since then the false date of birth has been carved in stone and it is high time to give Schuppanzigh back the four months that music historians cut from his life.
-Ignaz Anton Schuppanzigh was born on 20 July 1776 in the house Stadt 701 (today Fleischmarkt 11), the seventh child of Franz Joseph Schuppanzigh, a teacher of Italian at the k.k.
+Since then, the false date of birth has been carved in stone and it is high time to give Schuppanzigh back the four months that music historians cut from his life.
+Ignaz Anton Schuppanzigh was born on 20 July 1776 in the house Stadt 701 (today Fleischmarkt 11), seventh child of Franz Joseph Schuppanzigh, teacher of Italian at the k.k.
 Realakademie and his wife Maria Anna, née Menschl.
 Schuppanzigh's godparents were the belt maker Thomas Scharfenberger and his wife Barbara.
-There are four surviving documents pertaining to Schuppanzigh's birth:
+Four documents related to Schuppanzigh's birth do exist:

-2) Schuppanzigh's birth certificate, written out on 18 July 1800 that he submitted to the Vienna City Council, when on 4 August 1800 he applied for being given the age of legal majority (A-Wsa, Mag.
+2) Schuppanzigh's birth certificate written out on 18 July 1800 which he submitted to the Vienna City Council, when on 4 August 1800 he applied for being granted the age of legal majority (A-Wsa, Mag.
 ZG, A3, 91/1800).

-3) Two entries in the records of St. Stephen's concerning Schuppanzigh's wedding to Barbara Killitschky on 7 May 1807 that contain the groom's date of birth.
+3) Two entries in the records of St. Stephen's concerning Schuppanzigh's wedding to Barbara Killitschky (b.
+3 July 1781 [St. Ulrich 35, fol.
+455r]) on 7 May 1807 that contain the groom's date of birth.
 (Schuppanzigh's brothers in law Franz Rzehaczek and Ignaz Martin served as best men).
-Here is part of the earlier entry concerning the first and only publication of the banns on 5 May 1807 (A-Wd, Rapular 1805-07).
+Here is a part of the earlier entry concerning the first and only publication of the banns on 5 May 1807 (A-Wd, Rapular 1805-07).

 In Phil Grabsky's film "In Search of Beethoven" Schuppanzigh's name appears several times.
 The nifty narrator pronounces it "Shoop-an-sigh".